 Complete some of Scotland’s finest mountain ridges on this exciting holiday.
 These routes often follow strong features like an airy ridge, include a bit of scrambling to add interest, and finish on a pointy summit so you know you’ve "topped out".
 The “Big Mountain Walks I & II” holidays feature some absolute classics, all of which are must-do's for keen hillwalkers.
 And if you've done them before you know you'll never tire of this fine collection.

 - Discover the dramatic scenery and history of the Scottish Highlands

-- Share Steve’s favourite routes with him and tackle some of Scotland’s finest ridge walks
+- Tackle some of Scotland’s finest ridge walks

 - Some exhilarating Grade I scrambling

 - Plus plenty of Munros, superb scenery and the ultimate bragging rights on completion of this challenge

 - Great value: all prices include Full Board en-suite accommodation, a full programme of walks with all transport to and from the walks, plus evening activities